smaakage85/shit/README.md

 ## Frequently Asked Questions

-**Q**: Should you not consider carefully what changes to commit in stead of just committing all changes?
-With this approach you risk pushing unintentional changes?
+**Q**: Should you not consider carefully what changes to commit instead of just committing all changes?
+With this approach you risk pushing unintended changes?

 **A**: Well..
 Shit happens!
 And since you are tracking your project with Git, you can always roll any unintended changes back.